Devin Nunes: Personal life

 Nunes married Elizabeth Nunes (née Tamariz), an elementary school teacher, in 2003.
 They have three daughters.
 Nunes is a practicing Catholic, and attends Mass in Tulare.

-Nunes wrote a foreword for the 2012 edition of the 1951 novel Home Is An Island by Portuguese-American author Alfred Lewis.
+He wrote a foreword for the 2012 edition of the 1951 novel Home Is An Island by Portuguese-American author Alfred Lewis.
 It was published by Tagus Press, an imprint of the Center for Portuguese Culture and Studies at the University of Massachusetts at Dartmouth.

+In 2026, Nunes runs a "tasting room (wine bar) in Pismo Beach called the Nunes Wine Company", partnering with winemaker and friend Mike Sinor, with Portuguese and Bordeaux varietals grown in San Luis Obispo County, California.